WATTx/code-challenges/swe-challenge.md

 }
 ```

 Sending the message indicates that the valve should be set to 14% openness.

 ### Hints

 - You're free to use any language and any libraries.
 Think about the best fit for solving the task.
 As we use `go` for such problems, we'd be pleased if you used `go` if you are familiar with it.
 Remember that the next step would be a pair programming session with one of our engineers, so you need to be comfortable with the language you've choosen.

 - The fastest way to get mqtt broker is to run mosquitto with docker:
     ```
     docker run -it -p 1883:1883 --name=mosquitto  toke/mosquitto
     ```

-- Don't use fancy algorithms for temperature control; opt for something simple.
+- You don't need to use fancy algorithms for temperature control; opt for something simple.
 If you want, you can describe a more complex solution in the README.

 ### Too easy?

 If you finished the task quickly and feel like doing more (that's completely optional):
 - You can imagine that there's also a motion sensor and you want to keep the room warm only when motion is present.